 2.1 Do you see reasons to modify the existing modalities applied in the first two calls of the NER300?
-Are there any modalities governing the NER 300 programme which could be industrial sectors the modalities should be the same as for CCS and innovative renewable
+Are there any modalities governing the NER 300 programme which could be simplified in the design of the innovation fund?
+If you see the need for changes, please be specific what aspects you would like to see changed and why.